 I sense something stubborn about Perugino.
-His self portrait is interesting.
+His self-portrait is interesting.
 He’s got a plump face, with small dark eyes.
-His large head rests on a thick neck and his hair is loose and uncared for.
+His massive head rests on a thick neck, and his hair is loose and uncared for.
 There is something uncompromising about the way he holds himself.
-He’s slightly frowning but there's an air of resolve mingled with scepticism captured in his arched eyebrow.
+He’s slightly frowning, but there’s an air of resolve mingled with scepticism captured in his arched eyebrow.

 While his art may have stagnated – a result of his unwillingness to adapt – there’s no doubting his native talent or the influence he had on other painters, most notably Raphael.

-Keats suggests “beauty is truth, truth beauty,” so I can’t help sympathising with a man who stayed true to his own artistic sensibility, even at the expense of his own success.
+Keats suggests “beauty is truth, truth beauty,” so I can’t help sympathising with a man who stayed true to his artistic sensibility, even at the expense of his success.

 Intriguingly, one source suggests that at his death Perugino refused extreme unction – he wanted to know what awaited the soul of an unbeliever.
 Is that an example of the courage Perugino’s conviction– or was it mere stubbornness?

-His error was essentially a failure of judgment, influenced by a very large dose of confirmation bias.
-What brought him success, would continue to bring him success – or so he thought.
+His error was mostly a failure of judgment, influenced by a huge dose of confirmation bias.
+What brought him success, would continue to bring him success.
+Or so he thought.

-For Perugino the moment of his greatest success, was simultaneously the moment of greatest peril.
+For Perugino, the moment of his most celebrated success was simultaneously the moment of greatest peril.
 By failing to assess the changing artistic climate and adapt to it, he chose to dig in, convinced that his formula would keep on winning.